dorobat-diana/Graphs/README.md

 Highest Cost Path: Users can find the highest cost path between two vertices in the graph.

+Connected Components: Finds connected components in unsigned graphs, strongly connected components in signed graphs, and biconnected components in unsigned graphs.

+Cycle Detection: Verifies if a connected graph contains any negative cycles.

+Shortest Paths Matrix: Computes and displays the matrix with all the shortest paths between vertices.

+Number of Paths: Calculates the number of paths between two given vertices.

+Spanning Trees: Constructs spanning trees using Kruskal's and Prim's algorithms.

+Number of Paths: Calculates the number of paths between two given vertices.

 Error Handling: The project includes error handling for various operations, ensuring robustness.

 Overall, this Python project provides a versatile tool for working with directed graphs, making it suitable for a wide range of applications in graph theory and related fields.
 It offers functionalities for graph creation, manipulation, analysis, and path finding, making it a valuable resource for graph-related tasks.